 4. Step 2: profitable sourcing

 Sourcing is your real competitive advantage.
+A good deal is made at purchase time, not when you publish.

 Best sourcing channels